 Unilever and corporations-at-large like to tout recycling as a cure-all for the plastics crisis, but recycling simply delays the problem of plastic waste, it doesn't solve it.
 For one thing, recycling puts the onus firmly on the consumer, who is responsible for entering packaging into the recycling system in the first place.
 What's more, the vast majority of plastic in circulation is unrecyclable and plastic waste is difficult to collect, clean, sort and recirculate - particularly when it needs to be recovered from the environment.
-That's why only a measly 9% of all the plastic ever produced has been recycled.

-To aggravate matters, many plastics, including sachets and other flexible plastics, are practically impossible to recycle and have little to no economic value.
-Unlike materials such as aluminium and glass, which can be recycled indefinitely, plastic quickly degrades when recycled.
-Furthermore, new research has shown that the recycling process releases microplastics into the environment and actually makes the plastic more toxic.
+That's why only a measly 9% of all the plastic ever produced has been recycled.83 impossible to recycle and have little to no economic value.84 Unlike materials such as aluminium and glass, which can be recycled indefinitely, plastic quickly degrades when recycled.
+Furthermore, new research has shown that the recycling process releases microplastics into the environment85 and actually makes the plastic more toxic.86